-The 2020 Election has been a significant inflection point.
-This page contains a record of some of the programming and events that were available for students to engage with and process this time, along with a gallery of images from some of the programming.
+The 2020 Election was a significant inflection point in our democracy.
+This page contains a record of some of the programming and events that were available for students to engage with and process this moment., along with a gallery of images from some of the programming.

 Here is a list of some of the events and programming that were available during Election Week 2020:

 10/29 – “Forecasting the 2020 Presidential Election During A Global Pandemic,” 7:30 p.m., a talk by Matt Dickinson, professor of political science.
 Join via Zoom.

 11/3 - Election Night Discussion and Commentary with Professors Dickinson and Johnson (Political Science) (virtual) 7:30pm.
 Join the College Democrats for this virtual event, which will include a presentation and discussion/Q&A portion.
 All students regardless of political affiliation are invited to Join via Zoom.

 11/4 – Politics Luncheon (virtual), 12:30 p.m., a weekly talk hosted by Matt Dickinson, professor of political science.
 All are welcome.
 Join via Zoom.

 11/5 – “Making sense of the 2020 Election” Post-election Faculty Panel (virtual), 4:30-5:45.
 Please join us for a panel discussion featuring commentary and reflections on the 2020 election by professors and students.
 There will also be an opportunity for those joining the webinar to ask questions.
 Join via Zoom